 By 1918 the Saunders family had quarried the island flat, for wharf development.
 One side of the island was attached to Rozelle as part of the reclamation of Rozelle and White Bays.
 Large grain silos were built, handling bagged and bulk wheat.

 In 1942 8500 American troops landed at Glebe Island, which became the principal staging area for thousands of US troops during World War II.

 Gypsum, sugar and cement imports are still unloaded at Glebe Island, but much of the area awaits decisions about its future.
-The island is owned by Sydney Ports Corporation.
+The island is owned by the Port Authority of New South Wales.